zuozhenggh/learning-library/data-management-library/database/Essbase21c/essbase-advanced/essbase-advanced.md

   a.
 Login to Essbase web user interface.

   b.
-Click on the Console tab at the top.
-Navigate to the Desktop tools on the left pane.
+Navigate to top left hand corner, click the hamburger, select console and then desktop tools.

   c.
 Expand the Command Line Tools section.

   d.
 Download the Command-line Tool by clicking on the hightlighted download button for "Command-Line Tool".